IoanHadarean/CookBook-project/Readme.md

 ### Overview

-This is a website designed for people that are looking to visit new places and to discover new tourist attractions.
-The website provides tariffs and an itinerary for the following destinations: USA, UK, Australia and Romania.
+Relish is a website that is desi

 ### What is this website for?